 Would you want to eat treats like that?
 Neither would we — and, once your dog has a taste for freeze-dried treats, we bet she’ll turn her nose up at the old-fashioned kind, too.

-After reading our guide, the hardest thing you’ll have to do is resist eating these treats yourself.
+After reading our guide for the best freeze-dried dog treats, the hardest thing you’ll have to do is resist eating them yourself.

 1. Halo Liv-A-Littles Natural Dog Treats – Best Overall